Slowdive: 1992–1994: Souvlaki

 While they toured in early 1992 to support Blue Day, a re-release of their early EP material, the band began writing songs for a follow-up album, but the negative coverage Slowdive received in the press affected their songwriting. "[It] did affect us as we were all teenagers at the time", said Scott in a 2009 interview, "[We] couldn't understand why people were so outraged by our sound that they had to tell the NME or whoever that they wanted us dead!"
 Approximately 40 songs were recorded and rerecorded as the group became very self-conscious of their writing and how it might be received.
 When McGee listened to the new material, he subsequently dismissed it, stating, "They're all shit".
 The band discarded all the music and started over.
 In a 2009 interview, Halstead vividly recalled the incident: "I remember going to start the record in a studio in Bath.
-Spiritualized had just been there and left a huge Scalextrix in the live room.
+Spiritualized had just been there and left a huge Scalextric in the live room.
 I remember thinking this was the height of indulgence!
 Ironically we scrapped everything we recorded...we had to start the record again back in Oxfordshire.
-We should have just played with the Scalextrix for a month".
+We should have just played with the Scalextric for a month".